Summer is the Perfect Time for Indoor Plants

 The heat of summer is too much for many plants to bear.
 They stop flowering, become scorched, or even completely wither and die under the relentless summer sun.
-If you love growing things and can’t bear to watch your plants suffer in the heat, bring them inside to enjoy some air conditioned comfort.
-Here are some of the best indoor plants for summer.
+If you love growing things and can’t bear to watch your plants suffer in the heat, bring them inside to enjoy some air-conditioned comfort.

 A cousin of the African violet, Cape primrose is easy to grow indoors.
 These plants, also known as streptocarpus, come in hundreds of hybrid varieties and a rainbow of colors.
 They prefer medium to bright light and do well in normal to cooler-temperature rooms.